HQFOX/hackaton2022-repoplant/README.md

 `npm start`

 Runs the app in dev mode.<br>
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will automatically reload if you make changes to the code.<br>
 You will see the build errors and lint warnings in the console.

 `npm test`

-Runs the tests.
+Runs the test watcher in an interactive mode.
+By default, runs tests related to files changed since the last commit.

 `npm run build`

 Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.

+Your app is ready to be deployed.

 `npm run lint`

 Statically analyzes the code and reports the problems found.

-`npm run prettier:fix`
+`npm run format`

 Runs prettier on all files and formats the code accordingly.